-Traditionally, most businesses’ supply chain concerns revolve around concrete practicalities: availability, costs, vendor stability and other elements that directly impact the bottom line.
-However, in recent years growing consumer awareness and concern over the sourcing of products and services has increased business concern over a less traditional concern: ethics.
+Traditionally, most businesses’ supply chain concerns revolve around concrete practicalities: availability, costs, vendor stability, and other elements that directly impact the bottom line.
+However, in recent years growing consumer awareness and concern over the sourcing of products and services have increased business concern over a less traditional concern: ethics.

 Now more than ever, people care about where their products come from and companies have been forced to address these concerns or face reputational damage and possibly regulatory punishment.
 According to the Ethical Investment Research Service (EIRS), a news article detailing a company’s exposure to an ethical concern can cause that company’s share price to fluctuate by between 0.5 and 3 percent.
 Public outcry, regulatory actions, and investor concern can all domino into costly production delays as suppliers scramble to secure more ethically sourced replacements.
 According to Abe Eshkenazi, CEO of the Association for Supply Chain Management (APICS), “supply chains that rely on items produced because of slave or child labor, for example, aren’t sustainable.
 The minute a company uncovers that its supply chain is compromised in this manner, it faces the possibility of a complete overhaul.
 That’s expensive and could create production delays.”